Hidden self-energies as origin of cuprate superconductivity revealed by machine learning: Momentum and Doping Dependences of and

 \tr{ In Fig.~\ref{FigF}, doping concentration dependences of the superconducting carrier density $F(k)$, the \tb{mass} renormalization factor $z_{\rm qp}(k)$, $c_1(k)$ defined as the $\omega$-linear component of ${\rm Im} \Sigma^{\rm nor}(k,\omega)$, and $\Delta_{0}(k)$ at the Fermi momentum $k_{\rm F}$ are plotted.
 Here, $c_1(k)$ is defined by

 obtained from the linear fitting of ${\rm Im} \Sigma^{\rm nor}(k,\omega)$ in the range of \tb{15meV$<\omega< 40$meV}. }

-\tr{ Discrepancy between the doping dependence of $T_{\rm c}$ and quasiparticle gap amplitude, established in the literature~\cite{Ding,LeTacon}, is \tb{further examined} by the present self-energy learning.
-In Table \ref{table_gap}, the doping dependences of the density of Cooper pairs $F(k)$, the gap amplitude \tb{estimated from} the peak position in EDC, \tb{the superconducting gap $\Delta_0$ obtained by the Boltzmann machine learning}, \tg{ the quasiparticle renormalization factor $z_{\rm qp}$, $c_1(k)$, $\bar{Q}$, $P$, $\omega_{\rm PEAK}$ and $\Omega_0$}} obtained from ARPES data of underdoped (UD), optimally doped (OP), and overdoped (OD) Bi2201 samples \cite{kondo2011disentangling} are summarized.
-While the order parameter \tb{$F$ and superconducting gap $\Delta_0$} shows dome-like doping dependence as $T_{\rm c}$ does, the gap amplitude \tb{estimated from the peak position in EDC} monotonically decreases upon increasing doping~\cite{Ding,LeTacon}.} \tg{On the other hand, $z_{\rm qp}(k_{\rm AN})$ monotonically increases.}
+\tr{ Discrepancy between the doping dependence of $T_{\rm c}$ and quasiparticle gap amplitude, established in the literature~\cite{Ding,LeTacon}, is \tb{further examined} by the present self-energy learning. {In Table~\ref{table_gap}}, the doping dependences of the density of Cooper pairs $F(k)$, the gap amplitude \tb{estimated from} the peak position in EDC, \tb{the superconducting gap $\Delta_0$ obtained by the Boltzmann machine learning}, \tg{ the quasiparticle renormalization factor $z_{\rm qp}$, $c_1(k)$, $\bar{Q}$, $P$, $\omega_{\rm PEAK}$ and $\Omega_0$}} obtained from ARPES data of underdoped (UD), optimally doped (OP), and overdoped (OD) Bi2201 samples~\cite{kondo2011disentangling} are summarized.
+While the order parameter \tb{$F$ and superconducting gap $\Delta_0$} show dome-like doping dependence as $T_{\rm c}$ does, the gap amplitude \tb{estimated from the peak position in EDC} monotonically decreases upon increasing doping~\cite{Ding,LeTacon}. \tg{On the other hand, $z_{\rm qp}(k_{\rm AN})$ monotonically increases.} They are all consistent with the observed trend in the cuprates.